-The Sale of liquor Act 1989 states that the sale of liquor to the public or any member of the public requires a licence.
+The Sale and Supply of Alcohol Act 2012 states that the sale of alcohol to the public or any member of the public requires a licence.
 Unless you have registered as a wine seller with Trade Me (read more), you may not list alcohol of any nature on the site.

 You may not list any endangered species, protected wildlife, sports fish, game or unwanted animals (e.g. ferrets).
 If in doubt contact the Department of Conservation.

 You may not list snails, whales, sharks, dolphins, seals, sea lions or indigenous birds (or parts thereof).
-If you want to list fish, including shellfish (or parts thereof) contact the Ministry of Fisheries for more information.
+If you want to list fish, including shellfish (or parts thereof) contact the Ministry of Primary Industries for more information.